ibm-cloud-docs/vmwaresolutions/services/htcc_considerations.md

 The HyTrust CloudControl on {{site.data.keyword.cloud}} service enforces and controls compliance against security standards that includes role-based access control (RBAC), approval, and auditing.
 When the service is combined with HyTrust DataControl, the service ensures that virtual machines and workload data don't leave a particular region, cluster, or ESXi server within the {{site.data.keyword.CloudDataCent_notm}}.

 This service is available only to instances that are running vSphere 6.5 and that are deployed in or upgraded to V2.3 or later.
-The current HyTrust CloudControl version that is installed is 5.4.0.
+The current HyTrust CloudControl version that is installed is 5.4.2.
 {:note}

 ## Technical specifications for HyTrust CloudControl on IBM Cloud
-{: #technical-specifications-for-hytrust-cloudcontrol-on-ibm-cloud}
+{: #htcc_considerations-specs}

 The following components are ordered and included in the HyTrust CloudControl on {{site.data.keyword.cloud_notm}} service: